What are Your Pronouns? Examining Gender Pronoun Usage on Twitter: Data and Definitions

 \subsection{Gender Pronoun Categorization}

 We build a regular expression to match gender pronouns that appeared in users' biography descriptions or display names.
 We do not match gender pronouns from the tweet texts because pronouns are parts of speech frequently used in normal discourse.
 To be matched as a GP user, the user's biography must contain a substring with more than one gender pronoun separated by either forward slashes or commas, with or without additional blank spaces.
 We limit our scope to three categories of gender pronouns, which are the \textit{he} series pronouns: \{`he', `him', `his'\}, \textit{she} series pronouns: \{`she', `her', `hers'\}, and non-binary pronouns: \{`they', `them', `theirs', `their', `xe', `xem', `ze', `zem'\}.
 We further match the substring `any pronouns' as an additional indication of gender nonconformity.
 The non-binary pronouns are chosen due to their relatively widespread usage in society and in previous literature \cite{hekanaho2020generic}.
-If only \textit{he} series pronouns or only \textit{she} series pronouns are detected, then we label that user with the gender they identify with.
-If they used non-binary pronouns, or a mix of gender pronouns from more than one category (e.g., `he/she', `she/they'), or have transitioned from using one category of gender pronouns to another, then we label them as non-binary.